+'''

 See show colornames (p.
-100), set palette (p.
-132), cbrange (p.
-159).
+104), set palette (p.
+137), cbrange (p.
+167).

+'''

 For terminals that support dot/dash patterns, each default linetype has both a dot-dash pattern and a default color.
-However, you can override the default color by using the keyword linecolor, abbreviated lc.
+Gnuplot does not currently provide a mechanism for changing the dot-dash pattern, so if you want both a particular dash pattern and a particular color you must first choose a linetype that has the required dash pattern, then override the default color using the keyword linecolor, abbreviated lc.
 For example, the postscript terminal provides a dashed blue line as linetype 3.
 The plot commands below use this same dash pattern for three plots, one in blue (the default), another in red (the default for linetype 1), and a third in gold.

+'''

-set term postscript dashed color plot 'foo' lt 3, 'baz' lt 3 linecolor 1, 'bar' lt 3 lc rgb 'gold'
+set term postscript dashed color

+plot 'foo' lt 3, 'baz' lt 3 linecolor 1, 'bar' lt 3 lc rgb 'gold'

+'''